U.S. News Rankings

 |SAT/ACT scores must be received by||July 1|

-The student-faculty ratio at Converse College is 9:1, and the school has 87.2 percent of its classes with fewer than 20 students.
-The most popular majors at Converse College include: Visual and Performing Arts; Education; Psychology; Business, Management, Marketing, and Related Support Services; and English Language and Literature/Letters.
-The average freshman retention rate, an indicator of student satisfaction, is 71.0 percent.
+The student-faculty ratio at Converse College is 11:1, and the school has 81 percent of its classes with fewer than 20 students.
+The most popular majors at Converse College include: Visual and Performing Arts; Education; Psychology; Biological and Biomedical Sciences; and Business, Management, Marketing, and Related Support Services.
+The average freshman retention rate, an indicator of student satisfaction, is 69.3 percent.

-Converse College has a total undergraduate enrollment of 699, with a gender distribution of 0.0 percent male students and 100.0 percent female students.
-At this school, 60.0 percent of the students live in college-owned, -operated, or -affiliated housing and 40.0 percent of students live off campus.
+Converse College has a total undergraduate enrollment of 690, with a gender distribution of 0 percent male students and 100 percent female students.
 Converse College is part of the NCAA II athletic conference.

 |Student gender distribution|